 The candidate must be able to, with or without the use of assistive devices, but without reliance on another person, interpret x-ray and other graphic images and digital or analog representations of physiologic phenomenon (such as EKGs).

 Physical stamina sufficient to complete the rigorous course of didactic and clinical study is required.
-In addition, physical endurance and strength is a requirement in order to tolerate training during an entire shift (including overtime or call), standing for long periods of time and sustaining repetitive movements (performing CPR, positive pressure ventilation, etc).
-Candidates must be able to provide hands-on patient care such as lifting, pushing and pulling excessive weight to position patients, pick up and carry children, ambulate patients and transfer anesthetized patients from stretchers and beds.
+In addition, physical endurance and strength are requirements in order to tolerate training during an entire shift (including overtime or call), standing for long periods of time, and sustaining repetitive movements (performing CPR, positive pressure ventilation, etc).
+Candidates must be able to provide hands-on patient care such as lifting, pushing, and pulling excessive weight to position patients, pick up and carry children, ambulate patients and transfer anesthetized patients from stretchers and beds.
 When transporting patients to patient recovery areas, the candidate is required to move not only the patient's weight but also the heavy bed.

 IV.
 Intellectual Skills - Conceptual, Integrative and Quantitative Abilities

 The candidate must be able to measure, calculate, reason, analyze, and synthesize information in a timely fashion.
 In addition, the candidate must be able to comprehend three-dimensional relationships and to understand the spatial relationships of structure.
 Problem-solving, the critical skill demanded of nurse anesthetists, requires all of these intellectual abilities.
 These problem-solving skills must be able to be performed in a precisely limited time demanded by a given clinical setting.
 In addition, the candidate must be able to adapt readily to changing environments and deal with unexpected activities.